Jackson "Grant" Rose was born on Jan 11, 1871 near Ursina, Somerset County, PA, the son of Charles and Catherine (Minerd) Rose.

 ~ Daughter Mamie (Rose) Queer ~

-Myron served in the U.S. Armed Forces during World War I. He enlisted in Rockwood on Feb.
+Myron served in the U.S. Armed Forces during the First World War.
+He enlisted in Rockwood on Feb.
 23, 1918, and initially was assigned to a stateside post as a private until June 30, 1918.
 He then shipped overseas until Aug.
 4, 1919, when he was discharged at Camp Dix, NJ, suffering badly from hemorrhoids.

 Myron died at age 82 on May 14, 1974, and is buried at the Berlin IOOF Cemetery.

 Son Alfred Eugene Queer (1923-2000) was born on July 21, 1923.
-He married Dorothy C. Brawner (1923-1957).
-Their four sons were Donald E. Queer, Ronald L. Queer, Blane Leroy Queer and Patrick Queer.
-He served in World War II as a staff sergeant in the Third Army under General George S. Patton.
+He married Dorothy Catherine Brawner (Feb.
+23, 1923-1957), a native of Baltimore, MD and the daughter of Edward and Agnes (Bell) Brawner.
+Their four sons were Donald E. Queer, Ronald L. Queer, Blaine Leroy Queer and Patrick Jay Queer.
+Alfred served in World War II as a staff sergeant in the Third Army under General George S. Patton.
 He also served in the Korean War.
+Their home in 1947 was in Essex, MD and their address in the 1950s was 1011 East Main Street in Berlin.
 Said the Somerset Daily American, he was the "owner and operator of Al's Body Shop, Berlin, for 20 years.
 Retired rural mail carrier for R.D.
 6, Somerset.
 Lifetime member of Berlin Brethren Church.
 Member of V.F.W., Post 7595, American Legion Post 445, and Last Man's Club, all of Berlin, Berlin V.F.D., Berlin Fife and Drum Corp, New Baltimore, Kennell's Mill, and Berlin Sportsmen's Club."
-Sadly, Dorothy died on Nov.
-11, 1957 at the age of 44, with burial in the Odd Fellows Cemetery in Berlin.
-Alfred survived her by 43 years, and married two more times, to Mary Elizabeth Werner and Nellie Ellen Weaver.
-With Nellie, he had one daughter, Pamela Kay Shaulis Turinsky.
+Active in the community in her own right, Dorothy was an engaged member of the Church of the Brethren in Berlin, its Willing Workers Sunday School class and Women's Missionary Society.
+She also belonged to the VFW Auxiliary in Berlin.
+The family was plunged into grief when, Dorothy, who had suffered from leaking blood vessels, began to bleed into the brain.
+She was admitted to Meyersdale Community Hospital where she succumbed to death on July 20, 1957 at the age of 44.
+Burial was in the Odd Fellows Cemetery in Berlin, with Rev. Ralph Mills officiating.
+An obituary appeared in the Meyersdale Republican.
+Alfred survived her by 43 years, and married two more times.
+His second wife was Nellie Ellen Weaver ( ? - ? ).
+They bore a son, Patrick Jay Queer.
+Alfred's third bride, whom he married circa 1977, was Mary Elizabeth Werner ( ? - ? ).
+He and Nellie produced a daughter, Pamela Kay Shaulis Turinsky.
 He passed away on Jan.
 14, 2000.

 ~ Son Harry F. Rose ~